cgwalters/hackmd/devconf-rpmostree2022.md

 - [2021.1](https://github.com/coreos/rpm-ostree/releases/tag/v2021.1): `ex apply-live`
 - [2021.3](https://github.com/coreos/rpm-ostree/releases/tag/v2021.3) `rpm-ostree install -A` stabilized 🎉
-- Also in that release, we switched to a Rust app with C++ library
+- Also in that release, we switched to a Rust app with C/C++ library

 ### OK more about ostree native containers